List of the Hollies members: 1981–2000

-2000 onwards
+2000–2026

 Allan Clarke left The Hollies in March 2000, after retiring from touring at the end of the previous year, leaving Hicks and Elliott the only 'classic lineup' members remaining.
 He was replaced by Carl Wayne, former frontman of the Move.
 Wayne's only recording with the band was "How Do I Survive", which was released on the 2003 compilation album Greatest Hits, before he died on 31 August 2004 of oesophageal cancer.
 According to the band's official website, "It was Carl's wish for The Hollies Autumn Tour to go ahead"; accordingly, Peter Howarth took his place.
 Coates chose to leave The Hollies shortly after Wayne's death, with Steve Lauri brought in as his replacement.
-The band has since released two new studio albums: Staying Power in 2006 and Then, Now, Always in 2009.
+This lineup of the band released two new studio albums: Staying Power in 2006 and Then, Now, Always in 2009.
+This was also the final lineup of the Hollies before Hicks and Elliott announced their retirement from touring in 2026.